Justin Hamilton (comedian): Standup

+In 2014 he presented his show Johnny Loves Mary Forever 1994.

 Television

-Hamilton has appeared on programmes such as The Glass House and The Librarians (2010), and he made a small guest appearance in Upper Middle Bogan, in Episode 4 of season 1.
+Hamilton has appeared on various TV programmes, including The Librarians in 2007.
 In 2019 he was a cast member of the short-lived Saturday Night Rove.

-Hamilton is the head writer and regular guest on Whovians, an ABC panel show hosted by Rove McManus that discusses the latest episodes of cult BBC show Doctor Who.
+Hamilton was the head writer and regular guest on Whovians, an ABC panel show hosted by Rove McManus that discussed the latest episodes of cult BBC show Doctor Who.
 He was also the head writer on the inaugural season of Network 10's quiz show, Show me the Movie.

-Radio
+Radio and podcast

 Hamilton has been the regular movie reviewer for the Perth Mix FM Breakfast Show and was a regular guest on the Triple M radio program Wil & Lehmo.